 - 1/2 of a cup of grated parmesan/ romano Italian cheese blend

 - 1 teaspoon of fresh chopped parsley

 - 1 clove of garlic minced

 - freshly ground pepper to own taste

-- Combine, ground beef, ground pork, Italian bread crumbs, parmesan/romano Italian cheese blend, chopped parsley, minced garlic, kosher salt and freshly ground pepper.
+- Combine, ground beef, ground pork, Italian bread crumbs, parmesan/Romano Italian cheese blend, eggs, chopped parsley, minced garlic, kosher salt and freshly ground pepper.

 - Form meat mixture into balls about the size of a golf ball.

-- Brown the meatballs in olive oil and reserve til sauce is made.
+- Brown the meatballs in olive oil and reserve until sauce is made.